RDX-max/House_Rent_Prediction_Germany/README.md

 **DATA**

-data available from here: https://www.kaggle.com/datasets/corrieaar/apartment-rental-offers-in-germany
+1. data available from here: https://www.kaggle.com/datasets/corrieaar/apartment-rental-offers-in-germany

-The data directory in my git has a smaller version of the dataset- "subset_immo_data.csv" , to show you what the data looks like.
+2. The data directory in this git has a smaller version of the dataset "subset_immo_data.csv" , showing what the data looks like.

-Unstructured data comprises of 'desciption' and 'facilities' column.
+3. Text data columns are 'desciption' and 'facilities' .
 These two were embedded using tinyBERT which is a smaller version of BERT and therefore computationally "cheaper" .
-A subset of this data is also given in the data directory to show you what the data looks like.
+A subset of this data is also given in the data directory showing what the columns look like after embedding.
 It is named embedded_data.csv

 **NOTEBOOK**